wp-plugins/sz-google/readme.txt

 == Screenshots ==

-1. SZ-Google and administration panel
+1. Google for WordPress and administration panel
-2. SZ-Google and module Google+
+2. Google for WordPress and module Google+
-3. SZ-Google and module Google+ example
+3. Google for WordPress and module Google+ example
-4. SZ-Google and module Youtube
+4. Google for WordPress and module Youtube
-5. SZ-Google and documentation
+5. Google for WordPress and documentation
-6. SZ-Google and module Google Drive
+6. Google for WordPress and module Google Drive
-7. SZ-Google and module Panoramio
+7. Google for WordPress and module Panoramio

 == Changelog ==